gbif/data-blog/content/post/2023-11-01-improve-identifier-stability.md

 GBIF helpdesk consults with publishers to decide which option suits the dataset best.
 Option 2 and Option 3 could prevent losing the URLs of occurrences, while Option 1 leads to the loss of the URLs.

-Firstly, we ask whether the change is intended or unintentional errors.
-If an occurrence entity is different in the latest version, we will take Option 1 to resume the ingestion.
+Firstly, we ask whether the change is on purpose or unintentional errors.
 If the changes of `occurrenceID`s are errors, Option 2 can be a candidate solution.
 What publishers need to do here is to change back from the new `occurrenceID`s to the old occurenceIDs and to publish the datasets on the hosting web services.

 Secondly, we suggest Option 3, if publishers can provide us with the relationship between the old `occurrenceID`s and the new `occurrenceID`s.
 Using the list of `occurrenceID`s, we can migrate GBIF identifiers and keep the URLs (see the figure below).